Caterers plastic-free guide

 AVOID/REUSE

-Plastic containers and cling wrap can be avoided by caterers who opt to use reusable containers to transport items in.
-An added benefit is that these are usually designed to stack on top of each other, making them more secure.
+Opt to use reusable containers to transport items in.
+Find ones designed to stack on top of each other, making them more secure.

 Caterers who utilise this method at events often include a bond-like deposit on the containers.
 Once the event is completed, the catering company can retrieve the reusable items and refund the deposit to the event organiser.